Hash-Studios/Prism/README.md

 - High-Quality Wallpapers from [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/)
 - Over 300+ exclusive wallpapers, making it the best selection ever
 - Community wallpapers uploaded by users all-around the world
+- Each wallpaper comes with 5 color variants
 - Dark Mode supported
 - Optional Sign-in
 - Each wallpaper has a unique link, makes sharing them easier